artificialstarlight/Magic-Squares/README.md

 - Determine if two values are shared between the row and columns.

-- If so, generate two arithmetic progressions or square numbers.
+- If so, generate two arithmetic progressions of square numbers.

 - Plug these progressions into the magic square matrix, and solve for the diagonals.